cybernetics/JTemplate/README.md

 Return values whose types implement `AutoCloseable` (such as `ResultSetAdapter` and `IteratorAdapter`) will be automatically closed after their contents have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

-If the method completes successfully and returns a value, an HTTP 200 status code is returned.
-If the method returns `void` or `Void` and the response has not already been committed by the method, HTTP 204 is returned.
+If the method completes successfully and returns a value, an HTTP 200 ("OK") status code is returned.
+If the method returns `void` or `Void` and the response has not already been committed by the method, HTTP 204 ("No Content") is returned.

-If any exception is thrown while executing the method, HTTP 500 is returned.
+If any exception is thrown while executing the method, HTTP 500 ("Internal Server Error") is returned.
 If an exception is thrown while serializing the response, the output may be truncated.
 In either case, the exception is logged.

 #### Request and Repsonse Properties
 `DispatcherServlet` provides the following methods to allow an implementing class to get access to the current request and response objects; for example, to get the name of the authenticated user or to write a custom response: